Marta Permuy: The Permuy Gallery

 By the early 1970s the Permuys had become active in the early Cuban art community of South Florida.
 Their initial involvement came through Jesús Permuy's previous relationships with artists in Cuba such as José Mijares and Amelia Peláez, as well and through his professional work as several Cuban artists also worked in or studied architecture, including Baruj Salinas, Miguel Jorge, and Rafael Consuegra.
 Another important cultural circuit was his involvement in the ACU, which had now relocated to Miami and included several artists, architects, and business leaders.
 Throughout the 1960s the Cuban arts community in exile struggled with a multitude of issues including a lack of institutional venues to showcase Cuban art, as well as a lack of disposable income among collectors to buy artworks at prices that would support a sustained Cuban and Latin American art market.

 In 1969 the Permuys were introduced to Juan González by Baruj Salinas.
+Shortly after, González, then a graduate fine arts student in the University of Miami, became close to Marta who, in turn, became an early supporter of his art career.
+By 1971 she helped secure him a studio space in a Coral Gables apartment at 1901 Le Jeune Road where he produced many of the works that led to his career breakthrough.
 In 1972 González graduated from the University of Miami and was preparing to relocate to New York City after successful exhibitions in the Whitney Museum and Allan Stone Gallery.
-As a result of his need to move, the Permuys then made arrangements with González to assume his lease to a Coral Gables apartment space that he had used as his art studio and convert it into a fine art gallery dedicated to Cuban art, becoming one of the first in the United States.
-The property, located at 1901 Le Jeune Road, was in close proximity to Miracle Mile, the prominent center of downtown Coral Gables.
-González remained close to Marta after his move to New York and occasionally participated in group exhibitions at Permuy Gallery.
+As a result of his need to move, the Permuys then made arrangements with González to assume the lease to his art studio and subsequently convert it into a fine art gallery dedicated to Cuban art, becoming one of the first in the United States.
+The venue was in close proximity to Miracle Mile, the prominent center of downtown Coral Gables, and therefore easily accessible to visitors.
+González remained close to Marta after his move to New York and participated in collective exhibitions at Permuy Gallery.
 The gallery neighbored the apartment of Cuban artist Miguel Jorge, who was close to fellow Cuban artists Lourdes Gomez Franca and Dionisio Perkins, and introduced them to the Permuys.
 The three formed an influential group of artists in South Florida who were highly active within the Permuy Gallery's sphere.